Blinds Are Up! Poker Timer Guide

 Rebuys and Add-ons can be enabled and disabled here (as well as on the Money & Prizes screen).

-The Chip Stacks screen also has options for displaying chip amounts formatted with a currency symbol (the device’s regional settings are used for this), and for displaying chip amounts as 100ths (so 50 chips are displayed as 0.50, 150 chips as 1.50).
-These formatting options are useful when displaying blinds for cash or micro stakes games.
-Note that these settings only change how chips, blinds, and stack sizes are shown on the Blinds Display – the values on the settings screens are not affected.
+The Chip Stacks screen also has options for displaying chip amounts formatted with a currency symbol (the device's regional settings are used for this), and for displaying chip amounts as 100ths (so 50 chips are displayed as 0.50, 150 chips as 1.50).
+These formatting options are useful when displaying blinds for cash and micro stakes games.
+Note that these settings only change how chips, blinds, and stack sizes are shown on the Blinds Display - the values on the settings screens are not affected.

 Finally on the Chip Stacks screen is the Chip Calculator.
 This tool can automatically calculate how many of each chip value to include in your Starting Stack.
 It will also tell you how many chips in total you'll need for your game given a maximum number of players, and can optionally add any chips required for rebuys, add-ons, and colour-ups.